ietf-rats-wg/eat/draft-ietf-rats-eat.md

 #### Rules for Consuming UEIDs

-For the consumer, a UEID is simply a globally unique opaque identifier.
+For the consumer, a UEID is solely a globally unique opaque identifier.
 The consumer does not and should not have any awareness of the rules and structure used to achieve global uniqueness.

 All implementations MUST be able to receive UEIDs up to 33 bytes long.
 33 bytes is the longest defined in this document and gives necessary entropy for probabilistic uniqueness.

-The consumer of a UEID MUST treat a UEID as a completely opaque string of bytes and MUST NOT make any use of its internal structure.
+The consumer of a UEID MUST treat it as a completely opaque string of bytes and MUST NOT make any use of its internal structure.
 The reasons for this are:

 * UEIDs types vary freely from one manufacturer to the next.

-* New types of UEIDs may be created.
+* New types of UEIDs may be defined.

 * The manufacturer of an entity is allowed to change from one type of UEID to another anytime they want.